Ringoarena/java-ee-examination/README.md

 # java-ee-examination

 Features todo
-- User can filter products per category
 - A basic testing suite exists for implemented key components (cart)

+GUI
+- Admin can add new products
-GUI and REST
+ REST
 - Admin can list all orders
 - Admin can change "processed" to "true"
 - Admin can add new products

 Features completed
+- Admin can list all orders
+- Admin can change "processed" to "true"
+- User can filter products per category
 - User can filter products by product name
 - After checkout user gets sent to a confirmation page showing the order
 - Cart shows total price